bworthington05/schoolrunner_api/README.md

 **javax.mail.jar** is for sending emails.
 Find out more and download it from https://java.net/projects/javamail/pages/Home  You can also see some examples of using Java to send emails at http://www.mkyong.com/java/javamail-api-sending-email-via-gmail-smtp-example/

+**JFreeChart** is for creating graphs and charts.
+Find out more and download it from http://www.jfree.org/jfreechart/

 ### How It's Organized
 **building_blocks** is a folder that contains the core building blocks of this project: